stdimitr/topological_filtering_networks/README.md

 The files contains MEX functions that are binding between C function created by [David Gleich](https://www.cs.purdue.edu/homes/dgleich/) in 2006.
 These functions are used to find the shortest path in a graph.

+- lib: contains external library used
-- lib: contains the MEX binding to C
+    - david_gleich: contains the MEX functions to calculate shortest path
+    - brain_connectivity_toolbox: contains function from [bct](https://sites.google.com/site/bctnet/)
+- threshold: collection of thresholding methods

 ### Notes:
 The `memo.m` file might not be important will need to check it out (it comes from 2010 before the repo was uploaded)

+If you want to use this library we need to give it a N*N graph Watchout you will need to swap the gce calculation depending if you are using a weighted or binary / directed or undirected graph.
+Looking at `memo_run_threshold_schemes.m` is super useful.